0800 069 9269

 Magic mushroom spores do not contain active compounds and are supplied in the UK for research and educational purposes only, where cultivation is not permitted.

-Spores are typically provided in formats such as syringes and prints, each suited to different research workflows.
+Spores are typically provided in formats such as syringes, prints, and swabs, each suited to different microscopy workflows.

 What Are Magic Mushroom Spores?